FbW-E01/TeamOne-StringsObjects/README.md

 ## Object functions:

-6. Function to sort the following array of objects by a given value.
+6. Function to sort the following array of objects by a given value:

 ```js
 var library = [